 Are you concerned about a blooming cover crop competing with your almond bloom?

-An understandable concern on the part of almond growers is whether a flowering nearby cover crop will divert honey bees away from the almond bloom.
-The efficient pollination of your crop is top priority.
-In-the-field research shows that providing honey bees forage prior to almond bloom can actually increase the frames (or numbers of bees) and that these bees are healthier and more robust to pollinate your crop.
-Read more here.
+The efficient, successful pollination of almonds is your top priority.
+An understandable concern of almond growers is whether a flowering nearby cover crop will divert honey bees away from the almond bloom.
+In-the-field research shows providing honey bees forage prior to almond bloom can actually increase the frames (or numbers of bees) and these bees are healthier and more robust.
+[1,2,3,4]

 Almonds provide bees with large quantities of high protein pollen in a relatively small area, which is attractive to bees.